OGKevin/ComBunqWebApp/README.md

-  - Use Bunq CSV file and see a Pie of income, exapnses, transaction names and percentages
+  - Use Bunq CSV file and see a Pie Charts of Income, Expanses, Transcation Names and Percentages

 # Why Community ?